 A Track-By-Track Clash Tribute That Cuts The Crap

 BY DON ALLRED

 More clearly than ever, these songs embody the risks and payoffs of conflict.
-On the new version of "One More Time/One More Dub," ex-Voidoid Ivan Julian tilts galaxies of guitar through rippling immersions of Iranian-American chanteuse Haale, as his bass plants notes almost deeper than feeling, with constant harassment from ex-Lounge Lizard Dougie Bowne's drums.
+On the new version of "One More Time/One More Dub," ex-Voidoid Ivan Julian tilts galaxies of guitar through rippling immersions of Iranian-American chanteuse Haale, as his bass pushes notes almost deeper than feeling, with constant harassment from ex-Lounge Lizard Dougie Bowne's drums.
 Julian also plays guitar on "The Call Up," one of the original set's strongest tracks.
-Here, re-tuned voices still keen warnings to "young people down through the ages", while theramins swoop like patrols of lost souls pressed into service over grinding post–Oil Age reggae beats.
+Here, re-tuned voices still keen warnings to "young people down through the ages", while The Lothars' theramins swoop like patrols of lost souls pressed into service over grinding post–Oil Age reggae beats.
 Project only stumbles when it stays too close to original versions—unlike Wreckless Eric, rattling and wailing, "Stepping out a rhythm that can take the tension on/Stepping in and out of that crooked, crooked beat."
 Now I get it!